groupultra/sdk-public/projects/demo/DemoTutorial.md

 }
 ```
 To create a moobius storage object, call it's constructor with this configuration:
-**band = MoobiusStorage(self.client_id, channel_id, db_config=json.load("./config/db.json"))**
+**channel = MoobiusStorage(self.client_id, channel_id, db_config=json.load("./config/db.json"))**
-band.service_id and band.band_id are set to the client_id and channel_id respectivly.
+channel.service_id and channel.channel_id are set to the client_id and channel_id respectivly.
 Each element's "implementation", in this case "json", determines the engine to use.
-Each element's "name", in this case "real_characters", creates an attribute of band dynamically.
+Each element's "name", in this case "real_characters", creates an attribute of channel dynamically.
-This means that band.real_characters is set to an initally empty **CachedDict**.
+This means that channel.real_characters is set to an initally empty **CachedDict**.
 Modifications to the dict will automatically keep the database up-to-date, there is no need to manually call save().
 The "settings" stores engine-dependent parameters.

 ## Platform GUI structure

-All created and joined bands will be shown in the list at the left panel.
+All created and joined channels will be shown in the list at the left panel.

-Each band has it's own GUI independent of the others.
-There is a chat history, a collapsable *playground* (stage) to show images and text, and a *character list*.
+Each channel has it's own GUI independent of the others.
+There is a chat history, a collapsable *canvas* to show images and text, and a *character list*.
 On the right there is a list of characters who may be real users or AI bots.

 **The GUI state can be set independently per-user**.
 This means one user could see characters Alice and Bob while another sees Charlie and Dave.
 This provides flexibility for a wide variety of social deduction games, study groups, etc.